Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 Furthermore, the number of frequency peaks isn't a property of some individual state.
 The number of peaks is equal to the spacing between states.

-(If the quantum computer was really in just one of the classical states, how would a property about the *spacing __between__ the possible states* getting into the output?
+(If the quantum computer was really in just one of the classical states, how could a property about the spacing __between__ the possible states be getting into the output?
 The frequency spectrums tell a very clear story about what's really going on.)

 As a concrete example, I used my quantum circuit simulator Quirk to prepare a periodic quantum state.